FreddyCastuera/github-test/README.md

 more things to learn still
-we made some change on the remote repo so we need to update de local repo this changes were made in the local repo
+we made some change on the remote repo so we need to update de local repo this changes were made in the local repo we change more things here (i am practising this shit)